DTrejo/dtrejo.github.io/sf-ruby-conference-notes-2025.md

 ---
 # ${this.title}

 My SF Ruby notes (with tons of AI engineering homework for me 🤩📚).
 Most exciting items are 🌟 starred (both headings and bullets).
+There were plenty of cool things I didn't write down–see the full conference lineup on <https://sfruby.com/schedule/#day1> (click through days 1-3).
 ​
 - [SF Ruby Conference 2025 Notes](#ruby-conference-sf-2025-notes-by-dtrejo)
   - [AI apps](#ai-apps)